d3/d3-random/README.md

 ## Installing

 If you use NPM, `npm install d3-random`.
 Otherwise, download the [latest release](https://github.com/d3/d3-random/releases/latest).
-You can also load directly from [d3js.org](https://d3js.org), either as a [standalone library](https://d3js.org/d3-random.v1.min.js) or as part of [D3 4.0](https://github.com/d3/d3).
-AMD, CommonJS, and vanilla environments are supported.
+You can also load directly as a [standalone library](https://d3js.org/d3-random.v1.min.js) or as part of [D3](https://github.com/d3/d3).
+ES modules, AMD, CommonJS, and vanilla environments are supported.
 In vanilla, a `d3` global is exported:

 ```html
 <script src="https://d3js.org/d3-random.v1.min.js"></script>